TV Tropes Needs Your Help

 - Also from the Tellius games, Oliver (the main antagonist for the portion of Path of Radiance that took place in Begnion) turned out to be Not Quite Dead in Radiant Dawn and can be recruited near the end of the game.
 Statwise he's not very impressive, but his conversations with some of the other characters are among the funniest things in the game.

-- There are also several other examples in Radiant Dawn including the previously busy Sanaki, Sigrun, and Caineghis, the previously neutral Kurthnaga, the previously powerless Leanne and Nealuchi, and (probably the most surprisingly) Gareth, Kurthnaga's servant who spoke two lines and five words through the entirety of Path of Radiance.
+- There are also several other examples in Radiant Dawn including the previously busy Sanaki, Sigrun, and Caineghis, the previously neutral Kurthnaga, the previously powerless Leanne and Nealuchi, the previously confusing Prime Minister Sephiran, and (probably the most surprisingly) Gareth, Kurthnaga's servant who spoke two lines and five words through the entirety of Path of Radiance.
 Guess they did give him a name for a reason.

 - Fire Emblem Awakening features many bosses and characters from previous games that can be recruited.